 You’ve heard the words “dark social” bandied about … but what does it really mean?
 Is it as mysterious as it sounds?
 Actually, you’ve probably been making the shift to this form of social media marketing already.

-Here are some highlights from Jessika Phillips’ appearance on Agorapulse’s weekly Facebook Live show.
-You can also view the entire show if you like (and which we recommend!).
+Here are some highlights from Jessika Phillips discussing dark social media on Agorapulse’s weekly Facebook Live show.

 JP: “It’s not the dark web.
 Don’t worry!
 It’s completely different.